-It’s a role we’ve been tasked with hiring a lot recently and one of the most sought after senior tech positions.
+It’s a role we’ve been tasked with hiring a lot recently and one of the most sought after senior tech positions, therefore it’s no surprise that it’s a prominent part of a lot of tech recruitment strategies.
 A Solutions Architect is a role that requires a lot of experience and expertise, but if you’re developing tech products or software, it could be a gamechanger.

 In the tech-landscape, change happens quickly, and companies must transform their processes and systems to meet both business and user needs if they wish to stay on top.
 Whether it’s digital transformation (which the last 12 months have seen a lot of) or keeping on top of your tech game, it’s a Solutions Architect who will keep you in check and ensure that technical solutions meet business expectations and requirements.